Friend me on Facebook

 Op-Eds and Blogs

-Huffington Post: “Testing Prayer: Can Science Prove the Healing Power of Prayer?”, “What Counts as Legitimate Scientific Research on Prayer?,” “Yoga Can Stay in School: Looking More Closely at the Encinitas Yoga Trial Decision,” “What Makes the Encinitas School Yoga Program Religious?,” “Will Affordable Care Act’s Alternative Medicine Coverage Establish Religion?”, “Buyer Beware: Learning to Ask Why Complementary and Alternative Medicine Works,” “‘Spiritual, but Not Religious’ an Oxymoron?”, “Chiropractic: Is it Nature, Medicine, or Religion?”
-(March 2012-July 2014)
+Huffington Post: “Testing Prayer: Can Science Prove the Healing Power of Prayer?”, “What Counts as Legitimate Scientific Research on Prayer?,” “Yoga Can Stay in School: Looking More Closely at the Encinitas Yoga Trial Decision,” “What Makes the Encinitas School Yoga Program Religious?,” “Will Affordable Care Act’s Alternative Medicine Coverage Establish Religion?”, “Buyer Beware: Learning to Ask Why Complementary and Alternative Medicine Works,” “‘Spiritual, but Not Religious’ an Oxymoron?”, “Chiropractic: Is it Nature, Medicine, or Religion?”, “Mindfulness: Stealth Buddhist Strategy for Mainstreaming Meditation?”, “Mindfulness Meditation in Public Schools: Side-Stepping Supreme Court Religion Rulings” (March 2012-December 2014)

-Psychology Today:“Testing Prayer: Reflections on religion and alternative medicine,” posts: “Should Scientists Test Prayer?”, “How Should Prayer Be Studied?”, “Empirical Perspectives on Prayer for Healing,” “Before-and-After Medical Records,” “Surveys [selected as “Essential Read” by PT editors],” “Clinical Trials [selected as “Essential Read” by PT editors],” “Follow-up,” “Yoga in Public Schools,” “Why Encinitas Public School Yoga Promotes ‘Religion,’” “The Affordable Care Act, Alternative Medicine, and Religion,” “Careful Consumers of Complementary and Alternative Medicine,” “Spiritual, but Not Religious?”, “Is Your Chiropractor ‘Religious’?”
-(February 2012-July 2014)
+Psychology Today: “Testing Prayer: Reflections on religion and alternative medicine,” posts: “Should Scientists Test Prayer?”, “How Should Prayer Be Studied?”, “Empirical Perspectives on Prayer for Healing,” “Before-and-After Medical Records,” “Surveys [selected as “Essential Read” by PT editors],” “Clinical Trials [selected as “Essential Read” by PT editors],” “Follow-up,” “Yoga in Public Schools,” “Why Encinitas Public School Yoga Promotes ‘Religion,’” “The Affordable Care Act, Alternative Medicine, and Religion,” “Careful Consumers of Complementary and Alternative Medicine,” “Spiritual, but Not Religious?”, “Is Your Chiropractor ‘Religious’?”, “Mindfulness,” “Mindfulness Meditation in Public Schools” (February 2012-December 2014

 Religion in American History, “Four Questions with Candy Gunther Brown,” January 21, 2014